 - Not covering waste in the litter box

 These signs often get overlooked or downplayed, but this type of non-combative bullying can escalate as the tension between the cats builds.

 Understanding why one cat might be picking on another is helpful in teaching them to get along or at least leave each other alone.
 Cats bullying other cats is very common, even in the wild.
 As lone wolves, cats are always in competition for resources.

 In the wild, those resources include food and shelter, but in your safe and comfortable home, the resources they fight over could be your attention, the sunniest window in the house, or that coveted spot behind your knees when you sleep.

 It’s also important to consider possible triggers for this bullying behaviour in cats.
 Changes to their environment or routine can cause your cat to feel anxious or stressed.

 There are also some situations when cat bullying is more common:

 If your old cat has been the only child for a long time, she is likely to be less than thrilled with the addition of this young whipper snapper interrupting her cat naps.

-Kittens tend to be more annoying to an older cat, especially one in their senior stage of life.
+Kittens tend to be more annoying to older cat, especially ones in their senior stage of life.
 Kittens are playful, affectionate, and curious, while your old cat might just want to be left alone.
 This can trigger an older cat to be a bit of a jerk to your new kitten.